Memorable Manitobans: Sidney Thomas Smith (1878-1947)

 Born at London, Ontario on 12 November 1878, son of William G. Smith and Sara J. Murphy, he was educated in Ontario public and high schools.
 He began his business career in 1895 as a Clerk in the McClary Manufacturing Company of London, and then worked as the company’s first commission-based stove salesman.
 In 1901, he moved to Carberry to join his uncle, Gabriel B. Murphy in the cattle business.

 Having convinced his uncle to finance a move into the grain marketing business, he moved to Winnipeg in 1903 as a junior partner in G. B. Murphy and Company.
-Murphy died in 1910, at which time Smith gained controlling interest of the company, renaming it Smith Murphy & Company and running it with his cousin W. A. Murphy.
+Murphy died in 1910, at which time Smith gained controlling interest of the company, renaming it Smith Murphy & Company and running it with his cousin William Arthur Murphy.
+The company is believed to have been renamed the Province Grain Company around 1914.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.